 5.30pm – the fascinating Shibuya Crossing

-Every time the traffic lights turn to red for vehicles, hundreds of people start crossing the street at the same time, in every direction; it’s like a giant human wave, calming down when the traffic lights turn back to green just to start again even more powerfully within a couple of minutes.
+Every time the traffic lights turn to red for vehicles, hundreds of people start crossing the street at the same time, in every direction; it’s like a giant human wave, temporarily calming down when the traffic lights turn back to green just to start again even more powerfully within a couple of minutes.
 The best place to enjoy the show is from the first floor of Starbucks on one side of the crossing… if you manage to find a window seat.

 6.15pm – the bright lights of Shibuya

 When the evening comes and the lights turn on, Shibuya becomes one of the busiest districts of Tokyo.
-Take a walk around these bright streets filled with shops, restaurants and karaoke bars.
+I particularly enjoyed taking a walk around these bright streets filled with shops, restaurants and karaoke bars.
 I also spotted a rather unusual sight: a few people driving go-karts and dressed as characters from the video game Mario Kart!

 With its 182m, the Hikarie Tower dominates the Shibuya Station; you can even catch a train directly from the lower levels.
 This is where I went for dinner, with many different kinds of restaurants and cafés offering Japanese or international cuisine on the 6th or 7th floors.
-After finishing my meal, I took an elevator until the 11th floor to enjoy the view from the Sky lobby; the Shibuya Crossing looks much smaller from here, still crowded and busy until late at night… And then after a few last pictures, I headed back to my accomodation to get some rest after this long day of exploring.
-But if you decide to follow the same itinerary as me but are willing to go out in the evening, you’ll be spoilt for choice in the area, otherwise that’s where this day tour around Harajuku and Shibuya ends!
+After finishing my meal, I took an elevator until the 11th floor to enjoy the view from the Sky lobby; the Shibuya Crossing looked much smaller from here, still crowded and busy until late at night… And then after a few last pictures, I headed back to my accomodation to get some rest after this long day of exploring.
+But if you decide to follow the same itinerary as me but are willing to go out in the evening, you’ll be spoilt for choice in the area!